python/cpython/Doc/library/ctypes.rst

 :mod:`ctypes` uses the native byte order for Structures and Unions.
-To build structures with non-native byte order, you can use one of the BigEndianStructure, LittleEndianStructure, BigEndianUnion, and LittleEndianUnion base classes.
+To build structures with non-native byte order, you can use one of the :class:`BigEndianStructure`, :class:`LittleEndianStructure`, :class:`BigEndianUnion`, and :class:`LittleEndianUnion` base classes.
 These classes cannot contain pointer fields.

 .. _ctypes-bit-fields-in-structures-unions: